anhocva214/TIPS-CODE/readme.md

 ```

-# Audo push codo to github by Python
+# Audo push code to github by Python
 * [Install Python](https://www.python.org/)
 * Create file pushGit.py or name orther
 * Copy and paste code below into file your